0xdeadbeefJERKY/Office-DDE-Payloads/README.md

 2. Customize/Stylize the Word payload document and send directly to the desired target(s).

 ## To-Do
-- Research obfuscation/evasion techniques for both Excel and Word
+- Research obfuscation/evasion techniques for both Excel and Outlook
 - Add module for Outlook DDE payload generation
 - Create option for user to choose prepackaged DDE command strings